tedyeung/Python-/README.md

 #### (a) More than one entry per key is not allowed.
 This means no duplicate key is allowed.
 When duplicate keys are encountered during assignment, the last assignment wins.

 #### (b) Keys must be immutable.
 This means you can use strings, numbers or tuples as dictionary keys but something like ['key'] is not allowed.
 Following is a simple

+## Functions

+####  Function blocks begin with the keyword def followed by the function name and parentheses ( ( ) ).
+Any input parameters or arguments should be placed within these parentheses.
+You can also define parameters inside these parentheses.